Lievi77/HotelDatabaseProject/README.md

-# Project for CSI2132 :Hotel Database Project
+# Project for CSI2132: Hotel Management Database Project

 # Things to do